cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-09-20.md

 Kent C. Dodds, the creator of Testing Library, recommends that you should [prefer the use of the 'byRole' finder method to discover DOM nodes for test verification](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library#not-using-byrole-most-of-the-time).

+A role used by Testing Library comes from the WAI ARIA accessibility standard.
+This is not well-documented in the library and takes a bit of a learning curve to master, so I'm going to delve into it for a bit.

-The 'byRole' finder takes a string which is a valid a WAI ARIA role (see this [list of WAI ARIA roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles)).
+The 'byRole' finder requires a string that is a valid WAI ARIA role name (see this [list of WAI ARIA roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles)).

 Certain HTML elements have [an implicit role](https://www.w3.org/TR/html-aria/#docconformance).
 Some of these elements have the same role name as the element name.
-They include `button`, `article` and `code`.
+They include `button`, `article`, `code` and `img`.

 Most of the HTML form elements also have implicit roles.
 This includes `input` elements with `type="text"` (`textbox` role), `type="radio"` (`radio` role), `type="range"` (`slider` role) and `type="number"` (`spinbutton` role).

+Do not set and element's `role` attribute when you want to use an implicit role.
+Sometimes you might have multiple elements with the same role; multiple buttons, for instance.
+In that case use the options argument.
+Each role has a different set of options properties.
+All of them have a `name` property, but the property's value depends on the role.
+For the `button` role, the `name` property is the button's value.
+For the `img` role, the `name` property is the value of the `alt` attribute of the `img` element.

 Roles for HTML elements without an implicit role must be specified using the `role` attribute.
 Many IDEs like Visual Studio Code support discovery of valid roles using autocompletion.
 Just type `getByRole("")` with your cursor within the quotes and a list of valid roles will appear.
 It will look something like this: